gchaitanyabharath9/omnigcloud/docs/research/technical_contribution_summary.md

 ### A. The Typed Configuration Assurance Protocol
 **The Innovation:** A strictly typed, fail-fast configuration layer that validates the entire application state before boot.
 - **Non-Triviality:** Implementing this requires intercepting the application startup cycle to inject a synchronous validation pass that merges static TypeScript definitions with dynamic environment variables.
 Standard frameworks do not support this level of granularity out-of-the-box.
-- **Enterprise Significance:** In large-scale distribute systems, "silent failure" (where an app starts with a missing key) causes millions in downtime.
+- **Enterprise Significance:** In large-scale distribute systems, "silent failure" (where an app starts with a missing key) causes operational disruption.
 This protocol mathematically guarantees that **if the app is running, its configuration is valid**.
 - **Differentiation:** Most industry practices rely on `.env` files and hope for correctness.
 OmniGCloud *proves* correctness via Zod schema enforcement (`ConfigSchema`).

 ### B. Hybrid Secret Injection Strategy